wombleton/gitlaw-nz/acts/A/Animal Products Act 1999.md

     (2) A person commits an offence against this Act who, with intent to deceive, personates or pretends to be an animal product officer, official assessor, recognised risk management programme verifier or recognised risk management programme verifying agency, or a person referred to in subsection (1)(c).

-    (3) A person who commits an offence against this section is liable on summary conviction to a fine not exceeding---
+    (3) A person who commits an offence against this section is liable on conviction to a fine not exceeding---

     *   (a) $250,000, in the case of a body corporate; or